 The term parental responsibility is defined in section 61B of the Family Law Act as ‘all the duties, powers, responsibilities and authority which, by law, parents have in relation to children’.
 Prior to any consent parenting order or parenting order being made, each parent of a minor child has parental responsibility for the Child, regardless of whether the parents are separated on in a relationship.

 Custody is an old term that is no longer used under the Family Law Act.
 Instead, the terms parental responsibility and lives with and spends time with have replaced the term of custody.

 Contravention proceedings are proceedings that are made to the Court where one party claims the other party is not complying with the terms of a Court Order.
-When hearing contravention proceedings the Court has the power to enforce compliance with the orders through various measures such as varying the orders, imposing counseling or imposing fines.
+When hearing contravention proceedings the Court has the power to enforce compliance with the orders through various measures such as varying the orders, imposing counselling or imposing fines.